Navigating Perimenopause: Your Essential Guide to Thriving Through Transition and Beyond

 Emotional balance is crucial for overall wellness during this time.
 Techniques such as practicing gratitude or engaging in creative activities like painting or crafting can help lift your spirits.
 Research indicates that expressing gratitude can increase overall happiness by as much as 25%.

 Don’t forget that it’s normal to experience a range of emotions during perimenopause.
-Acknowledging these feelings and finding healthy outlets is essential for your well-being.
+You're not crazy, it's biology.
+And make sure to communicate with your family, spouse, friends, co-workers that you're going through a big wave of changes inside and outside.
+Acknowledging your season, and communicating with people around you is essential for your well-being.

 Hormone Balance and Beyond